iuliandobrea/acoustid-php/readme.md

 ### Installation

-Yout can clone this repository.
+You can clone this repository.
 ```
 git clone https://github.com/psilocyberunner/acoustid-php.git
 ```